Loudbooks/ReportBook/README.md

 # Usage
 ### Windows
-1. Download the latest release [here](https://github.com/Loudbooks/ReportBook/releases/latest/download/reportbook-windows-x86_64.exe).
+1. Download the latest release [here](https://github.com/Loudbooks/ReportBook/releases/latest/download/reportbook.exe).
 2. Double-click the downloaded executable.
-3. Press `Enter` to agree to the terms listed in the console.
+3. Type in your preferred username and select `Continue`.
-4. Enter your username, this should be something that would be recognizable from the platform this log was requested from, such as your Discord username.
+4. When the program has finished, select `Upload to PasteBook` at the bottom.
-5. When the program has finished, it will provide you with a link to the log.
-Share this link with the person who requested it.
+5. Copy this link and give it to whoever requested the log.

 *All private information is automatically blocked from the output.
 Feel free to review the log before sharing it.*